 Since the end of 2006, Motorola has been losing out to rivals such as Apple, Nokia and Samsung due to the lack of standout phones after its once-lauded Razr matured.
 But in the third quarter, it shipped 9.1 million phones, including 3.8 million smartphones, which was ahead of the average expectation for 3.57 million smartphones, according to six analysts contacted by Reuters.

-Motorola shares closed up 4 cents at \$8.13 on the New York Stock Exchange after reaching as high as \$8.70 earlier in the session
+Motorola shares were up 5 cents at \$8.14 in afternoon trading on the New York Stock Exchange after reaching as high as \$8.70 earlier in the session.